What is Art Therapy?

 Art therapy is a profession in the mental health field that integrates the field of human development and uses creative arts to help individuals or groups improve their physical, mental, and emotional well-being.
-Hospitals and rehabilitation centers have been incorporating art therapy with their traditional psychotherapy programs since the 1940’s.
+Hospitals and rehabilitation centers have been incorporating art therapy with their traditional psychotherapy programs since the 1940s.
 Individuals receiving art therapy in our Utah clinic can select from a variety of materials such as paint or clay to interact with to symbolically express the depth and intensity of emotional pain.
 A therapist might ask them to draw a picture of their family to help illicit unhealthy family dynamics such as communication issues or relationship problems.
-In another approach of art therapy, you may view pieces of art, and then talk with a therapist about what you see.
+In another approach to art therapy, you may view pieces of art, and then talk with a therapist about what you see.
 Your Utah art therapist will use pictures, art supplies, visual symbols, and an understanding of human behavior to help address personal concerns and conflicts.

-Art Therapy Benefits
+Art Therapy Program Benefits

 When Utah art therapy is used, self-expression is usually less defended than speaking, therefore, issues tend to be addressed more directly.
 Art helps people to internalize emotions associated with trauma while also allowing them to cope with these feelings by expressing them in an artistic manner.
 Art therapy is based on the belief that artistic self-expression can be used to help people;